A severe TBI can cause serious side effects and will require intensive rehabilitative therapy.

-The impact that a severe TBI will have on a person depends on a few factors, including the severity of initial injury, the areas of the brain affected, and how early the person begins treatment.
+The impact that a severe TBI will have on a person depends on a few factors, including the severity of the initial injury, the areas of the brain affected, and how early the person begins treatment.

-In general, the earlier treatment begins, the better the chances of recovery.
+The earlier treatment begins, the better the chances of recovery.

 Side Effects of Severe TBI